The list of CBD products linked to novel food applications contains CBD food products which meet the following criteria:

 - the FSA has validated the application or agreed that it is sufficiently progressing towards validation

 While the decision on enforcement on non-compliant novel foods remains with enforcement authorities, we have recommended to local authorities that the products on the list marked as ‘Validated’ or ‘Awaiting evidence’ may stay on the market in England and Wales, pending further consideration.
-Any products which do not appear on the list or are marked as ‘Removed’ must be withdrawn from the market, as the related novel food application has been deemed unsuitable for progressing to authorisation.
+Any products which do not appear on the list or are marked as ‘Removed’ must be withdrawn from the market.

 The list will be updated regularly to reflect the status of the products in our novel foods authorisation process.